harrisskordas/System-Programming/README.md

 # Assignment 1

 ```
-We had to create our own shell script (like bash)
+We had to create our own shell script (like bash) in Linux environment using C/C++.
+Our shell should have function like pipes, history
 ```